dasha-samples/dasha-doc-examples/Features/VoIP working with DTMF/README.md

 ## Description

 Dual-tone multi-frequency signaling ([DTMF](https://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling)) is a telecommunication signaling system.

-It is used to dial telephone numbers or to issue commands to switching systems.
+Commonly it is used to dial telephone numbers or to issue commands to switching systems.

+Dasha provides an ability of using it.
+DTMF codes are transmitted over TCP via [rfc2833](https://datatracker.ietf.org/doc/html/rfc2833).

-These signals may be used inside your application.
-DSL provides functions [sendDTMF](https://docs.dasha.ai/en-us/default/dasha-script-language/built-in-functions#senddtmf) and [getDTMF](https://docs.dasha.ai/en-us/default/dasha-script-language/built-in-functions#getdtmf) to handle them in your script.
+DTMF signaling may be used inside your application via DSL functions: [sendDTMF](https://docs.dasha.ai/en-us/default/dasha-script-language/built-in-functions#senddtmf) and [getDTMF](https://docs.dasha.ai/en-us/default/dasha-script-language/built-in-functions#getdtmf) to handle them in your script.

 This example simply awaits for DTMF signals sent from your phone and echoes them with voice and with [sounds](https://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling#Keypad).